 4) Pollution Coverage

 Many states have passed new laws pertaining to pollution.
 If the equipment you use is in violation of the laws, you can end up with substantial fines.
+If your coverage only protects in case of property damage, then your project could be a liability to your company.
 Pollution coverage is one way to protect the company from large fines and lawsuits.

 5) Risk Management